Mariners vs. Pirates Player Props Betting Odds

 McCutchen Stats

-- Andrew McCutchen has 40 hits with six doubles, seven home runs, 24 walks and 19 RBI.
-He's also stolen five bases.
+- Andrew McCutchen has six doubles, eight home runs, 24 walks and 20 RBI (42 total hits).
+He has swiped five bases.

 McCutchen Recent Games